kanisterio/kanister/design/kanister-kopia-integration.md

 This will be auto-generated by the repository controller and provided via the `status` subresource of the `RepositoryServer` resource.
-The `server-cert-fingerprint` is derived from the TLS certificates provided during the creation of the server resource.
+The `server-cert-fingerprint` is derived from the TLS certificates provided during the creation of the server resource and provided via the `status` subresource.
-The username, hostname, and password must match one of the users registered with the server through the `spec.server.accessSecret` property.
+The username, hostname, and password must match one of the users registered with the server through the `spec.server.accessSecretRef` property.

-The content of the server certificate fingerprint, and the access password are exported to the remote data mover clients via the `KubeExec` functionality over TLS.

 Once connected to the server, the data mover clients can utilize the family of `kopia snapshot` subcommands to manage snapshots.